 Although this is good news, it doesn’t necessarily mean you’re eligible for insurance coverage from every company in the business.
 In fact, individual insurance firms can and do refuse coverage for homes with knob and tube wiring as they see fit.
 And the reasons cited certainly have some merit.

 - Knob and tube systems were designed to supply much lighter electrical loads than we consider essential today.
 They’re usually part of electrical services rated to provide just 60 amps of total current in a home.
-When you realize that simply toasting a couple of slices of bread while heating a kettle of water in the morning demands almost 25% of this capacity, it’s obvious how easy it is to overload old electrical systems.
+When you realize that simply toasting a couple of slices of bread while heating a kettle of water in the morning demands about 30% of this capacity, it’s obvious how easy it is to overload old electrical systems.

 - Another area of concern is the fact that knob and tube wiring systems aren’t grounded.
+They never were.
 Even if they’re in perfect working order, these old circuits don’t include the kind of third circuit wire that’s now a code requirement for new electrical installations.
 All else being equal, grounded circuits are safer than non-grounded ones because they dramatically reduce the shock hazard if appliances malfunction.

 What To Do With Knob and Tube Wiring